blastframe/Blender-Pull-Request-Tool/README.md

 ## Usage

-Fetch and checkout a pull request:
+Fetch and checkout a pull request (replace 12345 with your Pull Request number):
 ```bash
 ./pr_tool.py 12345
 ```